inspec/inspec/docs/resources.rst

 =====================================================
 TBD

 ..
-This one seems like it's just loading some postgresql information on behalf of the postgres_conf and postgres_session audit resources.
+This one seems like it's just loading some postgresql information on behalf of the postgres_conf and postgres_session InSpec resources.
 Right?

 postgres_conf -- DONE
 =====================================================
-Use the ``postgres_conf`` audit resource to test the contents of the configuration file for |postgresql|, typically located at ``/etc/postgresql/<version>/main/postgresql.conf`` or ``/var/lib/postgres/data/postgresql.conf``, depending on the platform.
+Use the ``postgres_conf`` InSpec resource to test the contents of the configuration file for |postgresql|, typically located at ``/etc/postgresql/<version>/main/postgresql.conf`` or ``/var/lib/postgres/data/postgresql.conf``, depending on the platform.

 Syntax -- DONE
 -----------------------------------------------------
-A ``postgres_conf`` audit resource block declares one (or more) settings in the ``postgresql.conf`` file, and then compares the setting in the configuration file to the value stated in the test.
+A ``postgres_conf`` InSpec resource block declares one (or more) settings in the ``postgresql.conf`` file, and then compares the setting in the configuration file to the value stated in the test.
 For example:

 .. code-block:: ruby